The EU is in danger of leaving the Great Prison

 Georgieva’s “biggest concern” is that “the big 2020 prison will be a big difference in 2022”, the president agreed in a speech to European Parliament week, organized this year in virtual form due to Govt-19.

-After the countries supported the economic struggle caused by the epidemic, they are preparing to enter into a recovery process, but it is fraught with risks.
+After countries have supported the economic struggle caused by the epidemic, they are preparing to embark on a rescue mission, but it is fraught with risks.
 The biggest is diversity and growing inequality.
 Georgia immediately recalled that not all countries were affected in the same way by the epidemic: those who relied heavily on tourism suffered more than those who experienced more than the average recession.
 The head of the International Monetary Fund gave the example of Spain, Greece and Italy.
 He did not talk about Portugal, but the Portuguese economy also fits this interpretation because it shrank to 7.6% last year, which was higher than the EU average of 6.4%.

 Similarly, Georgieva noted that the countries of Central and Eastern Europe are expected to be three times more affected by 2022 than the most advanced economies of the European Union.